Starter Maintenance

 When you feed your sourdough starter, the yeast and lactic acid bacteria consume starches and sugars in the flour, and they create byproducts (alcohol and acid) in your starter.
 These byproducts choke off the yeast and make it difficult for the yeast to reproduce or create carbon dioxide.

 If you are keeping your starter at room temperature, it will generally rise and fall in that time period, and when it falls, it is time to discard and re-feed (usually once a day).
-You need to discard a portion of the starter to make room for fresh flour and water so the yeast can continue propogating.
+You need to discard a portion of the starter to make room for fresh flour and water so the yeast can continue propagating.

 Discarding and re-feeding is just like cleaning an aquarium if you want healthy fish.
 You need to periodically clean it out to keep the fish healthy because over time they are swimming in their own waste.
 The same thing happens each day with a sourdough starter.